 Start by honing your skills on feeding the family for less.
 How far can you stretch meals?
 Can you cook meals from scratch?
 Can you creatively use leftovers?
 Can you grow some food to supplement what you buy?

 Then look at skills and habits that will reduce your consumption.
 Can you entertain yourself and the family without electricity?
 Could you get by without a washing machine?
 Can you get by on less water?
 Can you shop second hand?
-Can you make do, recycle, reuse, reinvent?
+Can you make do, recycle, reuse, and reinvent?
 Can you mend or repair the things you own?
 Build or make things yourself?

 All of these skills build your resilience and will see you in a better position in times of money troubles.

 Future uncertainty can be a scary thing.
 But it’s also a fact of life.
 You can ignore it, or you can let worry eat at you to the point of inaction.

 Or you can take measures to prepare against future uncertainty and then rest assured that when money troubles arise, you have done the best you can to prepare for them and this preparation will see you safely through.

 Do you take steps to build financial resilience?